Neko0530/Biomedical-text-mining/README.md

 ## Contributing
 Contributions to this project are welcome!
 Please fork the repository and submit a pull request with your proposed changes.

-## License
-This project is released under the MIT License.
-The dataset used is subject to its own licensing terms as provided on its Kaggle page.

 ## Acknowledgments
 Thanks to the Kaggle dataset authors and contributors for providing the data necessary for this project.